dgapitts/learning-pgVector/docs/100-Barcelona_PUG_Nov-2024_Vectors-Storage-Challenges.md

-## Overview - Barcelonw PUG Nov-2024 - Vectors Storage Challenges
+## Overview - Barcelona PUG Nov-2024 - Vectors Storage Challenges

 I've added details for the pgbench euclidean_product with "full vactor (int32)"  tests which I presented at the Barcelona Postgres User Goup (PUG) in November 2024.